-We Protect Clients in DeLand & West Volusia
+Our Lawyers Protect Clients in DeLand & West Volusia, FL

-Our criminal defense attorneys in Daytona Beach, FL are passionate about protecting the rights of our clients and seeing to it that the best possible outcome is reached in every case.
-We know that being charged with a criminal offense, whether it be smaller traffic offenses or for a violent crime, can have a devastating effect on an individual and their family.
+Our criminal defense attorneys in Daytona Beach, FL are passionate about protecting the rights of our clients and seeing to it that the best possible outcome is reached in every criminal case.
+Our criminal defense lawyers know that being charged with a criminal offense, whether it be smaller traffic offenses or for a violent crime, can have a devastating effect on an individual and their family.
 The consequences of conviction can change people's lives for many years to come.
 You deserve the efforts of an experienced Daytona Beach criminal defense lawyer to guard your rights, liberty, and future.

 Why Choose Our Dayton Beach Criminal Defense Lawyers?